nicholaswilde/recipes/docs/desserts/cake/dominique-ansel's-chocolate-cake.md

 ### Step 7

-Once the dark chocolate mirror glaze, rewarmed is ready, position it over the center of the cake and immediately pour it all on, allowing gravity and force to cover the cake fully in the glaze.
+Once the [dark chocolate mirror glaze][4], rewarmed is ready, position it over the center of the cake and immediately pour it all on, allowing gravity and force to cover the cake fully in the glaze.
 Quickly, while the glaze is still liquid, use an offset spatula to smooth the top and sides of the cake, if necessary.
 Let the cake stand until the glaze sets completely.

 ### Step 8